ipitio/closure/README.md

 ### Configuration

-After deploying, move everything in `examples/` out to the parent directory.
+When deploying (see step 2 below), move everything in `examples/` out to the parent directory.
 The files to edit are:

 - `dhcp/*dhcp*`: DHCP config, if you want to use the node as a DHCP server but not using Pi-hole
 - `netplan.yml`: network config